sensokame/sensokame-obsidian-knowledge/knowledge_base/Technologies/Version Control/Git/Git.md

 this will clone the remote repo into the current directory, additional parameters can be set like the output path, this can be done with the `-C` parameter followed with a path
 >**NOTE:** git clone will always create a new folder with the repo name in the output path

+> **NOTE:** git usually works with the saved default credentials; when cloning, to specify a different username, can be done using `git clone https://username@git_remote`

 ### Setting up remotes
 Usually, when first cloning a git repo, a remote by the name ``origin`` is created, we can add other remotes or modify the existing remotes using the ``remote`` command of git